The Tubes: Now, What Do You Want From Live, Remote Control

 The Tubes' third album Now (1977) was an attempt to write less satirical songs with the band sharing song writing duties with Bill Spooner.
 It was recorded while the band was playing a special engagement on weekends at The Whisky in Los Angeles.
 They played a small American tour of the west coast and a month-long run at San Francisco's Palace of Fine Arts featuring the band's most elaborate stage show to date.
 The band had met manager Rikki Farr at a show opening for Alice Cooper.
 Farr fell in love with the band's stage show and agreed to manage them after they sued Bag O' Bucks to get out of their contract.
-He used his fame in England to promote them as "America's Answer to Punk."
+Farr used his fame in England to promote them as "America's Answer to Punk."

 The band created a new "best of" stage show and finally played a tour of Europe.
 They were banned in several towns and attracted front page press attention for their dark satirical stage show that spoofed America's consumer culture with dancers, video and sketches.
 They appeared on The Old Grey Whistle Test and played "God-Bird-Change" and "White Punks on Dope."

-After their live record What Do You Want from Live (1978), recorded during their record-breaking run at the Hammersmith Odeon, London, England, the band toured America and played a sold-out run at The Pantages Theater in Hollywood, which attracted celebrities such as the cast of Laverne and Shirley, Cher, Kate Jackson and Gene Simmons.
+After their live record What Do You Want from Live (1978), recorded during their record-breaking run at the Hammersmith Odeon, London, England, the band toured America and played a sold-out run at The Pantages Theater in Hollywood, which attracted celebrities such as the cast of Laverne and Shirley, Cher, Kate Jackson, and Gene Simmons.
 The stage show had reached new levels of lewdness with Quay Lewd's large dildo hanging out of his costume and a fake bomb threat number called "The Terrorists of Rock," which caused Cher to flee the theater, believing the threat was real.
 She later asked the band to appear in her next TV special Cher...Special.
-The band returned to Europe to follow up their big splash but it was canceled after Waybill fell off stage and broke his leg.
+The band went back to Europe to follow up their big splash but it was canceled after Waybill fell off stage and broke his leg.
 The band returned and played the dates in the fall before headlining the Knebworth Rock Festival with Frank Zappa, Peter Gabriel and Boomtown Rats.